numbers1234567/genus-g-minesweeper/README.md

 ## Problems I'm thinking about

  * Is it possible to implement graph neural networks to predict the probability a tile is a mine?
 What about other machine learning structures?
- * The idea of using machine learning here is to learn high-level patterns to predict whether a tile contains a mine.
+ * The idea of using machine learning here is to learn patterns to predict whether a tile contains a mine.
 Given the graph of a tile's neighborhood, is it possible to automatically classify the pattern required to predict the tile?